ogs22/cookbook/glossary/longitude.md

-An angle which measures the distance east of Greenwich on the Earth's surface.
+An angle which measures the distance east of Greenwich on the Earth’s surface.